-Explore the true meaning of the festival of lights and teach your children the key values we get from Diwali, so that they grow up as well-rounded individuals
+Explore the true meaning of the festival of lights and teach your children the key values behind Diwali, so that they grow up as well-rounded individuals

 Diwali marks the victory of Lord Krishna over the evil demon Narakashura.
-This symbolises the victory of good over evil.
-Humans are made of three basic qualities – Satva, Rajas and Tamas.
-These qualities symbolise goodness, passion and destruction.
+This symbolizes the victory of good over evil.
+Humans are made of three basic qualities - sattva, rajas and tamas.
+These qualities symbolize goodness, passion and destruction.
 Since none of these qualities can be totally eliminated from a person, there needs to be a perfect balance among them.
 The responsibility of parents lies in nurturing goodness in the hearts of their children.

 How to do it: Encourage your child to do at least one good deed every day.
 It could relate to helping you in household chores, being obedient or always speaking the truth.
 Let him note down whatever he does.
 At the end of the month, he would be really astonished at the number of good deeds he has done.